kayluhb/django-general/README.rst

 Documentation
 -------------

-The full documentation is at https://django-utils.readthedocs.org.
+Build the full documentation by running

+    make docs

 Quickstart
 ----------